brentryanjohnson/cdc-covid-faq-scraper/README.md

 The scraper outputs a CSV file with the questions and answers in separate columns.

+## Dependencies
+- python
+- pandas
+- requests
+- beautiful soup (bs4)
+- time
+- unicodedata

+## Enhancements needed
-Note: The script strips out custom attribute markup, but it doesn't yet remove the text replacements for external link and pdf icons.
+The script strips out custom attribute markup, but it doesn't yet remove the text replacements for external link and pdf icons.
 Those still show up in the text as `external icon` and `pdf icon`, respectively.